DATA

 Teeth: Correct and full bite | Eyes: ECVO clear, mild Distichiasis on one eye

-Factor IX Deficiency (Haemophilia B, discovered in the Airedale terrier): clear
+Factor IX Deficiency (Haemophilia B, identified in Airedale Terriers): N/N (clear)

 ACHIEVEMENTS